typelevel/Laika/docs/parser.md

     object Markdown extends Markdown(false)

 As you see, all the low-level parsing details are left in the three traits, this is just a wrapper for providing a convenient public API.
+Support for reStructuredText is implemented in a similar way.

 It calls `asParserInput` on the `Input` instance which is the most convenient way if you use parser combinators, as it directly gives you a `Reader[Char]` no matter